simonmichael/hledger_site/Customize-default-CSV-account-names.md

   account2 Expenses:Coffee
 ```

-You could add two rules like this, before any other account2 rules (eg the `if cafe` above):
+You could add two rules like this, before any other account2 rules (eg above the `if cafe` above):
 ```
 # capitalise default income/expense accounts
 account2 Income:Misc